 Some days, I feel like I’ve got it all together as a mom.
 Juggling all the balls and keeping them in the air.

-I’m balancing parenting and household chores and schoolwork and our family calendar and carpooling to extracurricular activities and work and it feels ok most days.
+I’m balancing parenting and household chores and schoolwork and our family calendar and carpooling to extracurricular activities and work.
+And it feels ok most days.
 I feel semi-accomplished and quasi-successful.

 And then there are days like today.

 I dropped all the balls I was just yesterday managing to juggle.
+And I’m mad at myself and annoyed and truth be told, a little embarrassed.

 I made a mistake at work and felt foolish.